yxuco/fabric-operation/dovetail/README.md

 ```
 access marble-client service at http://localhost:32634
 ```
 Use this URL to send REST service requests to test the system.
-Finally, you canshutdown the client PODs and service using the following command:
+Finally, you can shutdown the client PODs and service using the following command:
 ```
 ./dovetail.sh stop-app -j marble_client.json
 ```